Clinical assistant professor & M.Ed. in higher education program director Tiffany J. Davis

 The M.Ed. in Higher Education online format utilizes a cohort model that enables students to earn their master’s degree in two years.
 The online program adheres to the same admission, coursework, and performance expectations as our face-to-face program.
-Our online M.Ed. was recently recognized by U.S. News & World Report, alongside several other online programs in the UH College of Education, as ranking among the top 20 online graduate education programs in the United States.
+Our online M.Ed. was recently recognized by U.S. News & World Report, alongside several other online programs in the UH College of Education, as ranking #8 among online graduate education programs in the United States.

 The online M.Ed. program is an excellent option for full-time higher education professionals seeking career advancement, but who are unable to physically visit the UH campus (or any university campus) multiple times each week.
 The online format makes earning a master’s degree in Higher Education possible for students who are place-bound, or who have existing family or work obligations that make it difficult to regularly attend face-to-face class meetings.